 2. Quesnel Lake

-Before you plan any fly fishing trips to Quesnel Lake, you need to understand that the lake has four seasons, and each season suitable for a different type of fishing.
+Before you plan any fly fishing trips to Quesnel Lake, you need to understand that the lake has four seasons, and each season is suitable for a different type of fishing.
 So check the season is appropriate for your preferred style before you book.

 The locals advise that the best time of the year to plan a fly fishing trip to Quesnel Lake is around May.
-This is because the area is less crowded with anglers than in other months.
-The fewer the anglers, the hungrier the fish, so if you time it right, it can be quite easy to reel in an incredible catch.
+This is because the area is less crowded with other anglers compared to other months and it’s also when the rainbow and bull trout start feeding hard.

-If you are in the mood for trout fly fishing in British Columbia, you can head over to the bay in the West Arm to fish bull trout and rainbow trout.
-There are plenty of lodges and resorts in the area that can provide you with accommodation, flies and guided tours.
+If you are in the mood for trout fishing in British Columbia, you can head over to the bay in the West Arm to fish bull trout and rainbow trout and work the tributaries where mountain streams enter the lake.

 3. Upper Pitt River

 If you want to go fly fishing around Vancouver Island, the Upper Pitt River should be at the top of your itinerary.
 The Upper Pitt is without a doubt one of the best BC fly fishing spots.
 Many seasoned fly fishermen classify it in the top 10 fly fishing destinations in North America.

 This British Columbia fly fishing destination isn’t only scenic but also very productive.
 The glacier-capped mountains, coupled with the old-growth rain forest offer spectacular views.